shaneckeith/3d-ca-analysis/README.md

 This project implements and analyzes a restricted family of 3D "totalistic-style" cellular automata.
 Starting from a single seed cell at the center of a cubic grid, each rule evolves according to an 8-bit rule number (0–255).

-The update rule is **state-independent** (depends only on the local neighborhood sum, not the cell's current state) and is intentionally restricted so the entire family can be exhaustively scanned and classified.
+The update rule is **state-independent** (depends only on the neighbor count, not the cell's current state) and is intentionally restricted so the entire family can be exhaustively scanned and classified.

 ---